kubeshark/scripts/dfir/README.md

   watchScripts: true
 ```

-3. Run the following command: `kubeshark tap`
+3. Run Kubeshark.

    It is considered a best practice to use a pod regex filter and/or a namespace flag with the `kubeshark tap` command to limit the amount of captured traffic.

+#### Troubleshooting and Playing Arround

-4. Verify that the script was uploaded to the hub by checking the scripting section.
+1. Verify that the script was uploaded to the hub by checking the scripting section.

 <img width="374" alt="image" src="https://github.com/kubeshark/scripts/assets/1990761/eed2d6fb-afc2-4aab-99a8-0450f5d3da2a">

-5. Set the `ACTIVE` variable to `true` and modify the KFL entries to match your desired queries.
+2. Set the `ACTIVE` variable to `true` and modify the KFL entries to match your desired queries.

 <img width="1132" alt="image" src="https://github.com/kubeshark/scripts/assets/1990761/d9bea4bc-4de6-44d3-9d6a-808aa897bb8d">

-6. Save the script.
+3. Save the script.
 Every time you save the script, it will restart.
 If you cannot find the save button, try increasing the resolution, as it might be hidden.

 <img width="519" alt="image" src="https://github.com/kubeshark/scripts/assets/1990761/3c8c91cd-23b5-40f1-ad9f-f999fe6a3d1f">

+   You can also change the script, directly where you saved it.
+Kubeshark is monitoring that scripting folder for changes.

-7. You can adjust the upload time period by modifying the crontab pattern at the end of the script.
+4. You can adjust the upload time period by modifying the crontab pattern at the end of the script.
 By default, it is set to one hour.

 <img width="563" alt="image" src="https://github.com/kubeshark/scripts/assets/1990761/bbca79e0-4c19-48cc-8980-4106e44ab536">

-8. To view the running script's logs, use the following command: `kubeshark console`.
+5. You can view the running script's logs by using: `kubeshark console`.
+   To do this from a different computer, use: `--proxy-host <ip-of-where-kubeshark-is-runing>`.

-### Offline Investigation
+#### Offline Investigation

-At this time, Kubeshark enables viewin gonly individual files by running:
+At this time, Kubeshark enables viewing only individual files by running:
 ```Shell
 kubeshark tap --pcap <file-nametar.gz>
 ```
+The above runs KUbeshark as a standalone application that feeds only from the file.
-I like to download the entire bucket using this command: `aws s3 sync s3://<bucket-name .`.
+**TIP:** I like to download the entire bucket using this command: `aws s3 sync s3://<bucket-name .`, with the same credentials that were used as environment variables.

-THIS IS WORK IN PROGRESS, PLEASE USE WITH CAUTION
+Please keep in mind that this is WIP and as with any programming language, so many things can go wrong.
+Please use with caution!

-### Areas of Improvements
+#### Areas of Improvements
 - Files are stored individually for every node without consolidation
-- Files need to be downloaded individually You need to download the files in order to view them
+- Files can only be viewed individually
-- There are no limits or way to make the strage act as a FIFO queue.
+- There is no storage limit
-We are effortelesy working on correcting the above
+We are effortlessly working on correcting the above